attilamester/call-graph/index.md

     });
 </script>

+### About

+* Submitted to <a href="https://www.esann.org/" target="blank">ESANN 2021</a>
+* Authors:
+    * dr. Zalán Bodó
+    * Attila Mester (supervisor: dr. Anca-Mirela Andreica)

 ### Abstract

 <div class="inner" style="font-style: italic">
     <span class="apostrophe apostrophe-l">"</span>
     Due to the increasing number of new malware appearing daily, it is impossible to manually inspect each sample.
-By applying data mining techniques to detect malicious programs, we can help manual analysis, based on static as well as dynamic features.
-In this paper we propose a method to extract fingerprints from the executable binary, and evaluate these by applying community detection algorithms on the common fingerprints-based malware graph to identify families.
-The signatures are extracted via static code analysis, using n-grams obtained from the function call graph and applying locality-sensitive hashing to catch slight variations of the instruction sequences.
+By applying data mining techniques to analyze the program code, we can help manual pro- cessing.
+In this paper we propose a method to extract signatures from the executable binary of a malware, in order to query the local neighborhood in real time.
+The method is validated by applying community detection algorithms on the common fingerprints-based malware graph to identify families, and assessing these with evaluation metrics used in the field (e.g. modularity, family majority, etc.).
+The signatures are obtained via static code analysis, using function call n-grams and applying locality-sensitive hashing techniques to enable the match between functions with highly similar instruction lists.
     <span class="apostrophe apostrophe-r">"</span>

 </div>